FrankHB/YSLib/3rdparty/FreeImage/Readme.en-US.txt

 Since b456, the "Plugin" struct is renamed (to avoid global namespace pollution), new interface are introduced, and some functions are removed.
 Unmodified library code should compile, but wrappers based on old code might not work as before.

+= Since build 600:
+Based on previous revision b520:
+Merged base version 3.17.0 without functions with suffix "U" and real support for new formats.
+For compatibility, "mkdir -p Dist" is not added as official makefiles.
+Added Win64 support in Makefile.mingw.
+Now it uses variable "MSYSTEM" to distinguish Win32 and Win64.
+The value shall be one of "MINGW32" or "MINGW64".

 = Since build 520:
 Based on previous revision b456:
 Merged base version 3.16.0 without functions with suffix "U" and real support for new formats.
+FreeImagePlus is not touched.

 = Since build 456:
 Based on previous revision b431: